saudm3012/SYSC3303_G11_W24/README.md

 ### Included directories/files
 * SYSC3303_G11_W24' - IntelliJ project directory
 * data.txt - input file to be read with specified header
-* DataPacket.java - Data that contains info from each row of input (time, floor, direction, car)
+* FloorRequest.java - Data that contains info from each row of input (time, floor, direction, car)
 * Elevator - class represents an elevator in your system that communicates with a Scheduler.
 It handles the movement, loading, and unloading of the elevator, receiving instructions from the scheduler and interacting with the building's floors.
 * ElevatorSocket - Used by Elevator for communication with Scheduler
 * FloorSocket - Used by FloorSubsystem for communication with Scheduler